 We are increasingly spending time in front of various devices including phones, laptops and tablets.
 This became more pronounced with the COVID-19 and various lockdown measures.
 Here, we provide great tips on preparing for the UCAT ANZ away from the screens.

-As the UCAT ANZ approaches, it is vital that you stay as healthy as possible to maximize your performance on the testing day.
+As the UCAT ANZ approaches, it is vital that you stay as healthy as possible to maximise your performance on the testing day.
 Apart from the obvious benefit of giving your eyes a break to improve ocular health, reducing the amount of time spent in front of screens improves your physical and psychosocial health.

 Therefore, it would be advisable to reduce your exposure to screens in general, such as reducing the amount of time spent watching Netflix or YouTube.
 You can also apply this principle when preparing for the UCAT ANZ.

 It is true that the UCAT ANZ itself is sat in front of a screen and emulating this environment in your UCAT ANZ revision is very important.
 However, we would like to assure you that you can still do some preparation for the UCAT ANZ away from the screens, as outlined below.

 The Good Medical Practice is featured in the official UCAT ANZ website as a valuable resource to prepare for the Situational Judgement Test (SJT) section of the UCAT ANZ and we’ve emphasized this point too in a previous article.

 Reading unfamiliar texts is a great way to prepare for the Verbal Reasoning (VR) section of the UCAT ANZ.
 Develop a habit of reading newspaper articles (e.g. The Age, Sydney Morning Herald and The Australian), magazine articles (The Economist, New Scientist) or new books, and summarizing the key points to test your understanding of the text.

 You can then use a timer and get yourself to read unfamiliar texts within a set time.
 Through repeating these processes, you will be able to develop both comprehension and speed reading skills, both essential for success in the VR section.